Michael Vander Weele

 He likens the classroom to a humanities laboratory, where the Reformed worldview infuses his interest in “the role literature can play in forming the self-identity of a community, whether defined by place, belief, social-economic level, or some combination of those three.”
 He delights in the two-way dialogue that occurs between student and teacher, informed by the notion of “having a common task that we all work on together, whether as senior or junior scholars.”

-Scholarship is the keynote of Vander Weele’s role as department chair, and scholarship is evident in the many honors, awards, and professional recognition he has received.
+Scholarship is the keynote of Vander Weele’s role, and scholarship is evident in the many honors, awards, and professional recognition he has received.
 Recent accomplishments include two years as an Association of Reformed Institutions of Higher Education lecturer; acceptance into five National Endowment of the Humanities Seminars; three Calvin Summer Seminars in Christian Scholarship; and the international School of Criticism and Theory.

 Among the reasons he values and appreciates Trinity are that the College provides “a holistic view of the way belief in God percolates through all of life; a strong core curriculum; and a chance to be part of a nurturing community whose student and faculty members’ work can be tested in larger venues.”